 For large lawns, the commercial lawn edger is the perfect investment.
 Some lawn edgers come with an adjustable telescopic handle, which can make the edger usable for more than one area of your lawn.

 Other features like steering handles, clamps, and motors can also be found on commercial edgers.
 Lawn edgers come in different levels of service.
 There are some commercial edgers on the market that come with a warranty or a guarantee.

 Edging not only provides aesthetic benefits, but also functional ones.
 It outlines the edges of different areas of your yard to make it look visually appealing and neat.
 And at the same time helps the control of growth of unwanted weeds as it provides a bit of a fence for your weeds roots.

 |Powermate PWLE0799 9 Inch 79 CC Edger||CHECK PRICE|

 |Worx Electric Lawn Edger||CHECK PRICE|

 - Echo PE-225 Gas Edger

 It’s a lightweight tool.
 That’s easy to maneuver.
 The edger wheel height is easy to adjust and its captive wheel Mount hardware feature has a molded shield.
-That’s durable and resistant from clogs.
-The edger features and air cooled to stroke single cylinder gasoline engine.
-Its engine has a 21.2 CC displacement, 26 millimeter stroke and 32.2 millimeter bore.
+That’s durable and resistant to clogs.
+The edger features and air-cooled to stroke single cylinder gasoline engine.
+Its engine has a 21.2 CC displacement, 26-millimeter stroke and 32.2-millimeter bore.

-Its fuel requirement is a mix of gasoline and two stroke oil with a ratio 50 to one.
+Its fuel requirement is a mix of gasoline and two-stroke oil with a ratio of 50 to one.
 The recommendation is to use 89 octane unleaded gas and alternative fuels such as E15 or E85 are not to be used for the edger’s engine.
-It uses an high starting that requires little effort upon startup.
+It uses a high starting that requires little effort upon startup.

 Related: Disadvantages of Zero-Turn Mowers